AT YOUR SERVICE

 6 to 9 months in advance is ideal.
 Small ship Alaska cruise departures are limited, the season is short, vessels are small and spaces fill up fast.
 The most popular small boats and dates are often sold out 6-9 months in advance.

-Late summer/early fall, you can often find early-booking deals for the next cruise season: see our Alaska small ship cruise deals for tips.
-Plus, you’ll save on hotels and flights by booking early.
-Any last-minute deals are typically offset by these higher costs.
+Late summer/early fall, you can often find early-booking deals for the next cruise season: see our Alaska small ship cruise deals for more tips.
+Booking early often gets you the first choice of the least expensive cabin categories, which often sell out first.
+Plus, Alaska hotels and flights become scarcer and thus more expensive the later you book.

-Is the cruise family friend or adult oriented?
+Is the cruise family friendly or adult oriented?
 Look at activity levels and included guided activities.
-Does the ship have the amenities you seek?
 Turn toward Alaska luxury cruises if larger cabins, gourmet cuisine and balconies are more your style.
 And consider an Alaska yacht charter to fully customize the trip for your needs.

 Yes.
 From multigenerational trips to single families with young kids, we have a small cruise for every need.
 Six and older is typically the best suggested age, but read more about Alaska family cruises to learn more.